The Swedish Association of the Visually Impaired.

 SRF was established in 1889.

-SRF is financed partly through fees, partly through public funds, and partly through a business group, Iris [external website].
+SRF is financed partly through fees and partly through public funds.